 - Seek adequate preconception care and early prenatal care.

-- Take supplements, such as folate, as recommended since these may prevent conditions, such as spina bifida and other neural tube defects, that are associated with
+- Take supplements, such as folic acid, as recommended since these may prevent conditions, such as spina bifida and other neural tube defects, that are associated with it.

 - Take necessary vaccinations to avoid any adverse effects of infections on the fetus.